 After much careful thought and reflection and in conjunction with Cambridge City Council, it was announced on Monday 7th November 2022 that the Selvedge sculpture, proposed as a permanent outcome of the project will not go ahead.

-To The River is a Cambridge City Council commission.
+The press release from Caroline Wright and Cambridge City Council can be read here.
 The project website with more information can be found here.